-This hybrid Royal Society conference, developed in partnership with the Royal Society of Chemistry, will offer a forum to connect a broad range of individuals working within both wet and dry laboratory environments who have an interest in enhancing the environmental sustainability of research and innovation activities.
-These will include senior leaders from industry and academia as well as scientists, technicians, and students.
+This hybrid Royal Society conference, developed in partnership with the Royal Society of Chemistry, offered a forum to connect a broad range of individuals working within both wet and dry laboratory environments who have an interest in enhancing the environmental sustainability of research and innovation activities.
+These included senior leaders from industry and academia as well as scientists, technicians, and students working in a wide range of scientific environments including physics, engineering, chemistry, biology, and clinical research.

-It will take a discursive approach to highlight and explore this topic, consider trade-offs and myths, examine examples of good practice and promising innovations, explore current and future challenges, discuss how progress might be measured, and foster opportunities for collaboration.
-The conference will contain a number of elements, including:
+It took a discursive approach to highlight and explore this topic, considering trade-offs and myths, examining examples of good practice and promising innovations, exploring current and future challenges, discussing how progress might be measured, and fostering opportunities for collaboration.
+The conference contained a number of elements, including:

 - a series of roundtable discussions

-- reflections from the Royal Society of Chemistry and the Academy of Medical Sciences on recent publications and workshops
+- reflections from the Royal Society of Chemistry and the Academy of Medical Sciences’ FORUM on recent publications and workshops

 - future direction of travel for the Laboratory Efficiency Assessment Framework